camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/30-events/70-cancel-and-compensation-events.html.md

 Triggering compensation: Compensation can either be triggered for a designated activity or for the scope that hosts the compensation event.
 Compensation is performed through execution of the compensation handler associated with an activity.

 *   When compensation is thrown for an activity, the associated compensation handler is executed the same amount of times the activity completed successfully.
-*   If compensation is thrown for the current scope, all activities withing the current scope are compensated, which includes activities on concurrent branches.
+*   If compensation is thrown for the current scope, all activities within the current scope are compensated, which includes activities on concurrent branches.
 *   Compensation is triggered hierarchically: if an activity to be compensated is a subprocess, compensation is triggered for all activities contained within the subprocess.
 If the subprocess has nested activities, compensation is thrown recursively.
 However, compensation is not propagated to the "upper levels" of the process: if compensation is triggered within a subprocess, it is not propagated to activities outside of the subprocess scope.
 The BPMN specification states that compensation is triggered for activities at "the same level of subprocess".
+*   Compensation is consumed by compensation event subprocess: if an activity to be compensated is a subprocess and the subprocess contains an event subprocess triggered by a compensation start event, compensation triggers the event subprocess instead of trigger the activities contained within the subprocess.
 *   Compensation is performed in reverse order of execution.
 This means that whichever activity completed last is compensated first, etc.
 *   The intermediate throwing compensation event can be used to compensate transaction subprocesses which completed successfully.